MicahElliott/flowrist/README.md

 ## Transitional

-If you want to keep it more similar to Colemak, or do a transitional, you can do this, where the only 6 significant moves are `wolavm`.
+If you want to keep it more similar to Colemak, or do a transitional, you can do this, where the only 5 significant moves are `wolam`.
 This will give you a pretty good taste of Flowrist without all the upfront mental effort:

 ```
   Q z F P B   Y w o U
   l R S T G   j N E I a
-  v X C D m   K H
+  m X C D V   K H
 ```

 ## Magic config